China risks miscalculation with pressure on Taiwan, U.S. says | Law-Order

 China risks miscalculation with pressure on Taiwan, U.S. says

-China's efforts to coerce and undermine Taiwan risk miscalculation and its pressure campaign will most likely continue, Daniel Kritenbrink, the top U.S. diplomat for East Asia, said on Wednesday.

-China's efforts to coerce and undermine Taiwan risk miscalculation and its pressure campaign will most likely continue, Daniel Kritenbrink, the top U.S. diplomat for East Asia, said on Wednesday.
+China's efforts to coerce and undermine Taiwan risk miscalculation and its pressure campaign will most likely continue, Daniel Kritenbrink, the top U.S. diplomat for East Asia, said.
 China, which claims Taiwan as its territory, has been carrying out war games and military drills around the island this month to show its anger at a visit to Taipei by U.S. House Speaker Nancy Pelosi.

 Taiwan's democratically elected government says that as the People's Republic of China has never ruled the island, it has no right to decide its future, which can only be set by its 23 million people without coercion.
 Washington has no formal diplomatic relations with Taiwan but is bound by law to provide it with the means to defend itself.